fritzrehde/watchbind/README.md

 You can specify a comma-separated list of the indexes (starting at index 1) for individual fields (`X`), ranges (`X-Y`), or the capture of all fields from X onwards (`X-`).
 For instance, the field selection `1,3-4,6-` will display the first, third and fourth fields, as well as all fields from the sixth onwards.

-**Important**: The `lines` passed to the `exec --` operations will remain unformatted, i.e. will not have the separators replaced with elastic tabstops and will not have non-selected fields ommitted.
+**Important**: The `$lines` passed to the `exec --` operations will remain unformatted, i.e. will not have the separators replaced with elastic tabstops and will not have non-selected fields ommitted.

 ### State management